 tomography (PET).
 He has published numerous papers evaluating imaging characteristics of pancreatic and biliary tumors and how doctors can leverage these characteristics to improve diagnosis and measures of treatment efficacy.

 Michael Rosenthal, MD, PhD, is a diagnostic radiologist with expertise in the complex imaging studies necessary for accurate diagnosis

 and staging of pancreaticobiliary cancer.
 He studies ways to develop and validate prognostic models that use cancer imaging findings and related clinical data to estimate individual patient outcomes.

 Douglas Rubinson, MD, PhD, is a medical oncologist leading an effort to genetically profile pancreatic cancers and understand how genetic alterations impact cancer recurrence and progression.
 He is doing

-this work in collaboration with scientists in the Center for Cancer Genome Discovery at Dana-Farber Cancer Institute.
+this work in collaboration with scientists in the Center for Cancer Genomics at Dana-Farber Cancer Institute.
 The goal of these studies is to achieve a truly personalized approach to pancreatic cancer treatment based upon the genetic profile

 of a patient's tumor.
 Also see a recent paper in